cassidylaidlaw/ReColorAdv/README.md

 ## Contact

-For questions about the paper or code, please contact laidlaw.cassidy@gmail.com.
+For questions about the paper or code, please contact claidlaw@umd.edu.